zuhanit/epscript-lsp/README.md

     - `English`
     - `한국어`

+## Installation

+You can use eps-server easily by npm.
+Just install it!

+- `yarn add @eps-server/server` for server package.

 ## Questions, issues, contributions

 - If you have a question about this extension, please [open an issue on GitHub](https://github.com/zuhanit/epscript-language-server/issues) with question label.
 - If any problem is happend, please open an issue with Log.
-You can check logs at _Output - epScript Language Client_.
+You can check logs at _Output - epScript Language Client_ _(in vscode)_.
 - Any kind of contributions are always welcome!